crodriguez4443/dende-arts-site/src/blog/cordao-de-ouro-in-new-york-city/index.md

 ## FAN OF CAPOEIRA?
 OF MOVEMENT?

-If you’re a fan of Cordao de Ouro, or a fan of Capoeira, or just a fan of movement in general, I look forward to having you and welcoming you to our new space.
-The CDO family is big and it’s only getting bigger and better.
+If you're a fan of Cordao de Ouro, or a fan of Capoeira, or just a fan of movement in general, I look forward to having you and welcoming you to our new space.
+The CDO family is big and it's only getting bigger and better.
 Axé my friends.
-If you’d like to reach out to me, please do, my contact information can be found [here](https://dendearts.com/contact).
-Don’t hesitate to call, text, or email me.
+If you'd like to reach out to me, please do, my contact information can be found [here](https://dendearts.com/contact).
+Don't hesitate to call, text, or email me.

 Wishing you the best on your journey.